 *Students or other non-working expats who are not required to obtain a Schengen visa may have additional insurance requirements

-Travelers to Antarctica are required to purchase travel health insurance with coverage with provisions for medical emergencies, emergency evacuation, and repatriation of remains.
+Travelers to Antarctica are required to purchase travel health insurance with coverage that includes provisions for medical emergencies, emergency evacuation, and repatriation of remains.

-If you plan to do any adventure sports while in Australia, don’t forget to request a policy that covers incidents related to those sports.
+If you plan to do any adventure sports while in Australia, don’t forget to request a plan that covers medical evacuation incidents related to those sports.

 Travelers who arrive to Cuba without coverage are required to buy their insurance from a local Cuban provider, which typically results in a much more expensive premium.
 Make sure to buy necessary coverage in advance!